-Before you begin contacting voters by phone, social media or mail, print a Signature Gathering Sheet, the I-187 Fact Sheet, your verification sheet, and copy of the full petition (someone might ask to read it).
-Documents are available at the bottom of most pages and by clicking the check marks on the right.
+Before you begin contacting voters by phone, social media or mail, print the “Combined Signature Gathering Material” and I-187 Fact (Green) Sheet, and copy of the full petition (someone might ask to read it).
+Documents are available at the bottom of most pages or by clicking the check marks on the right.

 Including your own!
 It is no long safe to go door to door, stand outside public spaces, or attend public events.
 So instead email, phone, or mail people about I-187 and how they can help.
 You can view people signing on Skype, etc. and have them mail the signature page to you.

 Congratulations!
 You’ve helped move Montana toward a better future!
 Now we have to make sure those signatures get recorded in the system.
 First, you have to accompany the signatures with a Declaration page that the signature gatherer signs under penalty of perjury.
 This substitutes for the notarized affidavit required prior to the COVID-19 emergency declarations.
 Please do not attempt to obtain a face-to-face notarization until social distancing restrictions are lifted.

 This is the final step!
 It would be best to deliver these signatures by mail even after COVID-19 restrictions are lifted.
 You can find a list of election office addresses by clicking here or at the bottom of this page.